 Within the area of Surveying, a post graduate course at Aalborg University was established in Geographic Information Management, starting September 1996.
-The course was developed in cooperation with the surveying industry and the Danish Association of Chartered Surveyors.
-The course is offered as a one-year part time study lasting for two years, and it is organised as distance learning using an electronic classroom for teaching and communication.
-About 45 students (half of them surveyors) enrolled September 1996 and the programme is ongoing.
+The course was developed in co-operation with the surveying industry and the Danish Association of Chartered Surveyors.
+The course is offered as a one-year part time study lasting for two

 The course combines lecture courses (distance learning) with supervised project work based on professional problems identified by the practitioners within their respective employment areas.
-The students take part in four weekend seminars organised each year on campus to have classroom lecture courses and to discuss and develop their project work.
+The students take part in four week-end seminars organised each year on campus to have class-room lecture courses and to discuss and develop their project work.
 Furthermore, the concept of distance learning provides the opportunity for the students to master communication through a fully digitised environment.
 By passing the final examination the students will obtain a degree as Master of Technology Management in Geographic Information Management.